isomerpages/nlb-curiocity/_sample/Gardens, Cemeteries and Parks.md

 ##### **National Theatre**

 Completed in 1963, the National Theatre was one of the most iconic buildings of the nation-building years.
-Situated near King George V Park, it was used as a cultural venue for performances, concerts and conferences before being demolished in 1986 due to structural reasons.
+Situated in King George V Park, it was used as a cultural venue for performances, concerts and conferences before being demolished in 1986 due to structural reasons.

 |   |
 |:--------:|